 The Belgium centre-back snubbed interest from Manchester United in order to sign a five-year deal with the Primera Division giants, and could be unveiled at Camp Nou on Sunday

 Vermaelen will sign a five-year deal at Camp Nou after passing a medical on Saturday.

-The Blaugrana agreed a deal for the Belgium international with the Gunners on Friday, with the center half snubbing interest from Manchester United to seal a switch to La Liga.
+The Primera Division club agreed a deal worth up to £15 million with the Gunners for Vermaelen on Friday, with the Belgium international snubbing interest from Manchester United to make the move to Spain.

-New boss Louis van Gaal is on the look out for ball-playing center backs to fit into his 3-5-2 system and had sanctioned a move for the former Arsenal captain, who has fallen down the pecking order at the Emirates Stadium.
+New boss Louis van Gaal is on the look-out for ball-playing centre-backs to fit into his 3-5-2 system and had sanctioned a move for Vermaelen, but will now be forced to look elsewhere.

 Arsenal could also find themselves short of cover at the back, with new signing Calum Chambers, 19, the only back-up to first-choice pairing Per Mertesacker and Laurent Koscielny.